Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

 - shipping finished goods

-You can’t run a business without any sort of repeatable processes, which is why BPM is such a universal discipline.
+Everything someone can do more than once (aka, repeatable) is a business process.
+So likewise, you can’t run a business without a repeatable process, which is why BPM is a universal discipline.

 It applies to companies of all sizes in any industry.
 There’s always some process you can make more efficient.